adiozdaniel/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * The variable n will store a different value every time you will run this program

 * The output of the program should be:
-i.
-The number, followed by
+[i] The number, followed by
-. if the number is greater than 0: is positive
+[.] if the number is greater than 0: is positive
-. if the number is 0: is zero
+[.] if the number is 0: is zero
-. if the number is less than 0: is negative ii. followed by a new line
+[.] if the number is less than 0: is negative
+[ii] followed by a new line

 ## 1. The last digit